What is life coaching? What does a life coach do exactly? And do I need one?!

-I have friends who have greatly benefited from life coaching.
+I have benefited immensely from life coaching.
+I have many friends who speak highly of coaching too.
 They’ve transformed their businesses, relationships and careers.
 They’ve grown in confidence, felt happier and become more motivated.

 Sometimes, expert psychological care is more appropriate.
 For example, if you’ve experienced trauma in a hardship location, if it’s affecting your daily routine and you’re struggling to move forwards, then a qualified therapist might be better placed to help.
 Whatsmore, only a qualified mental health expert will be able to diagnose and treat mental health conditions.
 A life coach cannot replace a doctor.

 Life abroad can be lonely.
 I’ve seen some women turn to a life coach in the hope of meeting people and making friends.
 While a life coach might be able to boost a client’s confidence, and while the coaching experience may be intimate, a coach is not a friend.
 A good coach will be impartial and will hold you to account, but they cannot replace friends or family.